-Earlier this year we posted an article about IT 'failures' and discussed why inefficiency in most IT departments was really due to the cost of changing and maintaining existing applications.
+According to most IT leaders, inefficiency in most IT departments is due to the cost of changing and maintaining existing applications.
 This cost results in ever-increasing IT backlogs and an increase in technical debt.

 In this post, let's take a closer look at the current approaches most IT departments are using to solve their backlogs and why those approaches correlate directly with IT's inability to respond to business requests.